 Your doctor will want to hear about your health history and any problems or concerns you have.
 He or she will ask about your lifestyle, including exercise and diet.
 Screenings may include:

-- Behavioral health (including depression and sleep disorders): these are more common than you may think.
+- Behavioral health (including depression and anxiety): These are more common than you may think.
 And they may be treatable.

 There may be other screenings you need, too.
-“Don’t worry, many screening tests are simple and quick, and can be done right in your doctor’s office,” said Dr. Rawlins.
+“Don’t worry – many screenings tests are quick and easy to do right in your doctor’s office,” said Dr. El Zein.
 Talk to your doctor about which are right for you.